 Boosting the immune system

-The immune system is the body's line of defence against infectious organisms.
-It protects the body from substances that pose a threat to its physical health.
-An individual with a healthy immune system stands a better chance of fighting off infections (bacteria, fungus, virus, parasites), cancer and foreign substances.
+The immune system is the body's line of defence.
+It protects the body from foreign elements that pose a threat to its physical health and survival such as bacteria, viruses, parasites, fungi or cancer cells.
+A healthy immune system stands a better chance of fighting off infections and diseases.

 How does the immune system work?

 The immune system is highly complex and involves several organs and cells.
 The first line of defence consists of physical barriers such as the skin and the mucous membranes.
-Another key component is the bone marrow where immune cells, known as leukocytes (or white blood cells), are produced.
+The second line of defence involves the bone marrow where immune cells, known as leukocytes (or white blood cells), are produced.

-The mechanism of action in vaccinations uses immune memory: a small amount of weak or dead virus or bacteria is administered so the body can build up immunity in preparation for any future encounter.
+The vaccines' mechanism of action uses immune memory: a small quantity of weakened or inactivated viruses or bacteria is administered so the body can build immunity to better defend itself in the future.

 What can affect the immune system?